Jakubsoad/TicTacToe/README.md

 This API allows you to play Tic-Tac-Toe games.
 It supports tracks scores and manages game state.

+## Approach
+The project is implemented using the Symfony framework, which provides a solid foundation for web applications.
+The decision to use Symfony is based on its extensive support for modularity, maintainability, and scalability, which are crucial for building a robust API.

 ## Installation

 To run this project, you need to have Docker installed on your system.